-If these funds were deposited in accounts with the State Treasurer, rather than in checking accounts with private banks, an additional sum of approximately 2.4 million (\$2,400,000.00) dollars could be earned for the General Fund of North Carolina.
+If these funds were deposited in accounts with the State Treasurer rather than in checking accounts with private banks, an additional sum of approximately 2.4 million (\$2,400,000.00) dollars could be earned for the General Fund of North Carolina.
 With the funds on deposit under the fiscal control of the Treasurer, that office could invest excess funds exactly as banks are currently doing, with income accruing to the State rather than increasing the profits of commercial banking institutions.

-The Committee further found that, based on the opinion of the Attorney provide banking services to clerks.
+The Committee further found that, based on the opinion of the Attorney General (See Appendix D), it is not unconstitutional for the Treasurer to provide banking services to clerks.
 Furthermore, the Treasurer may put into the General Fund any money he earns from investing funds held in clerks' checking accounts.